Skip to content

 Dynamic definition (FMU validators)

 FMU validators don't predefine signals in config.
-Instead, when an FMU file is uploaded, sync_fmu_catalog() in validibot/validations/services/fmu.py introspects the FMU's modelDescription.xml, discovers all input/output variables, and creates ValidatorCatalogEntry rows dynamically.
+Instead, when an FMU file is uploaded, sync_fmu_catalog() in validibot/validations/services/fmu.py introspects the FMU's modelDescription.xml, discovers all input/output variables, and creates SignalDefinition rows dynamically.

 Each FMU variable's causality (input, output, parameter) determines whether it becomes an INPUT or OUTPUT signal.
-The slug is derived from the variable name via slugify().
+The contract_key is derived from the variable name via slugify(), and the native_name preserves the original FMU variable name.

 Custom validators

 Users can add signals to custom validators through the UI.
-The ValidatorCatalogEntryForm in validibot/validations/forms.py handles creation and editing.
+The signal definition forms handle creation and editing.

 Syncing configs to the database